Velvet Revolution: Prior to the revolution

 By the late 1980s, discontent with living standards and economic inadequacy gave way to popular support for economic reform.
 Citizens began to challenge the system more openly.
 By 1989, citizens who had been complacent were willing to openly express their discontent with the regime.
 Numerous important figures as well as ordinary workers signed petitions in support of Václav Havel during his imprisonment in 1989.

+Already in early 1989, the first signs of thawing relations began to appear between Communist Czechoslovakia and Israel, with meetings held on shared issues, including Jewish religious freedom, the memory of the Holocaust and ties of remaining Czechoslovak Jews with the Diaspora, including the strong Jewish community in the United States.

 Reform-minded attitudes were also reflected by the many individuals who signed a petition that circulated in the summer of 1989 calling for the end of censorship and the beginning of fundamental political reform.

 The immediate impetus for the revolution came from developments in neighbouring countries and in the Czechoslovak capital.
 From August, East German citizens had occupied the West German Embassy in Prague and demanded exile to West Germany.
 In the days following 3 November, thousands of East Germans left Prague by train to West Germany.
 On 9 November, the Berlin Wall fell, removing the need for the detour.

 By 16 November, many of Czechoslovakia's neighbours were beginning to shed authoritarian rule.
 The citizens of Czechoslovakia watched these events on TV through both foreign and domestic channels.
 The Soviet Union also supported a change in the ruling elite of Czechoslovakia, although it did not anticipate the overthrow of the Communist regime.